Division of Heroes would imply too large of a group, and just doesn't have the same ring to it.

 In Tales of Valor, the Wehrmacht Geschützwagen is basically their equivalent of the above-mentioned Marder III.

-American Engineers, Russian Combat Engineers and Wehrmacht Pioneers can get flamethrowers, which, while short ranged compared to most other weapons, essentially melts enemy infantry, even doing bonus damage against the hardier infantry types in the game.
+American Engineers, Russian Combat Engineers and Wehrmacht/Ostheer Pioneers can get flamethrowers, which, while short ranged compared to most other weapons, essentially melts enemy infantry, even doing bonus damage against the hardier infantry types in the game.
 However, it's being wielded by a fragile builder/repair unit, and the flamethrower upgrade makes them easier to suppress as well.
 Combat involving flamethrower squads tends to be rather one-sided either way.

 The Russian SU-76 in 2 is currently the only non-light vehicle that's not completely immune to HMG fire, at least on its flanks.
 It's decent against other vehicles, though, and comes with an artillery barrage ability that can really mess up infantry squads.